kvesel/zipbrk/README.md

 **--encryption-unset**

-Some anti-virus softwares have been known to not scan the contents of a file if the Uncompressed Size parameter of the file header is set to 0 bytes in size.
+Some anti-virus softwares have been known to not scan the contents of a file (CVE-2004-0932, et al.) if the Uncompressed Size parameter of the file header is set to 0 bytes in size.

 **--zero-uncompressed**